Lugano Ticino, Switzerland Travel Guide

 While Italian influence persists throughout Ticino, specific preparations or local products vary between valleys and lakeside areas.
 Lugano has diverse dining, from grottoes to fine dining.

-A staple, often creamy (polenta concia, with cheese) or firm.
+A staple, often creamy (polenta concia, covered with cheese) or firm.
 It accompanies stews, mushroom ragout, or rabbit.

 Find it in grottoes and traditional restaurants.